20 Years Ago: Toby Keith Hits No. 1 With ‘How Do You Like Me Now?!’

 Twenty years ago today (March 18, 2000), Toby Keith said plenty to his critics and fans when his single "How Do You Like Me Now?!" soared to the top of the charts.
 The song, which was the title track of Keith's fifth studio album, was the country star's response to people who said that he would never make it in the music business.

-“A lot of people become successful after they’ve been told they won’t ever be,” he says of the inspiration for the tune, which he wrote with Chuck Cannon.
+“A lot of people become successful after they’ve been told they won’t ever be,” Keith says of the inspiration for the tune, which he wrote with Chuck Cannon.
 “So people can relate to this.
-It can be about an old flame or a boss or a teacher — whatever it means to each individual.
+It can be about an old flame or a boss or a teacher -- whatever it means to each individual.
 It was a fun song to write.”

-‘How Do You Like Me Now?!’ stayed at No. 1 for five weeks, and was the No. 1 song on Billboard's Country Songs of the Year chart for 2000.
-The album also earned Keith two ACM Awards, both as an artist and producer for Album of the Year.
+"How Do You Like Me Now?!" stayed at No. 1 for five weeks and was the No. 1 song on Billboard's year-end Country Songs chart for 2000.
+The album of the same name also earned Keith two ACM Awards; he received Album of the Year as both artist and producer.

-Still, in spite of the success of that song and the album, which landed in the Top 10 and sold more than one million copies, the Oklahoma native still struggled to find the creative freedom to release the kind of music he wanted to make.
-After his label, DreamWorks, shut down in 2005, Keith started his own label, Show Dog Nashville, later partnering with Universal South Records to create Show Dog-Universal in 2009.
+Still, in spite of the success of "How Do You Like Me Now?!" and its album, which landed in the Top 10 and sold more than one million copies, Keith struggled to find the creative freedom to release the kind of music he wanted to make; in fact, the Oklahoma native recalls having to fight his record label, DreamWorks, to release "How Do You Like Me Now?!" as a single.
+After DreamWorks shut down in 2005, Keith started his own label, Show Dog Nashville, later partnering with Universal South Records to create Show Dog-Universal in 2009.

-The move clearly worked for him.
-Since he created his own label, Keith has had eight Top Five albums, and more than 20 Top 40 singles.
+Since he created his own label, Keith has notched eight Top 5 albums and more than 20 Top 40 singles.